-'''

-In 1.16 a number of functions have been introduced in the numpy.lib.recfunctions module

-to help users account for this change.
-These are numpy.lib.recfunctions.repack_fields.
+In 1.16 a number of functions have been introduced in the numpy.lib.recfunctions module to help users account for this change.
+These are numpy.lib.recfunctions.repack_fields. numpy.lib.recfunctions.structured_to_unstructured, numpy.lib.recfunctions. unstructured_to_structured, numpy.lib.recfunctions.apply_along_fields, numpy.lib.recfunctions.assign_fields_by_name, and numpy.lib.recfunctions. require_fields.

-numpy.lib.recfunctions.structured_to_unstructured,

-numpy.lib.recfunctions.

-unstructured to structured,

-numpy.lib.recfunctions.apply_along_fields,

-numpy.lib.recfunctions.assign_fields_by_name,

-and numpy.lib.recfunctions.

-require_fields.

 The function numpy.lib.recfunctions.repack_fields can always be used to reproduce the old behavior, as it will return a packed copy of the structured array.
 The code above, for example, can be replaced with:

+'''

 from numpy.lib.recfunctions import repack_fields

 repack_fields(a[['a', 'c']]).view('i8') # supported in 1.16

 array([0, 0, 0])

-provides

-function

-numpy.lib.recfunctions.

-Furthermore,

-numpy

-now

-а

-new
+'''

-structured to unstructured which is a safer and more efficient alternative for users who wish to

-convert structured arrays to unstructured arrays, as the view above is often indeded to do.
-This function allows safe

-conversion to an unstructured type taking into account padding, often avoids a copy, and also casts the datatypes as

-needed, unlike the view.
+Furthermore, numpy now provides a new function numpy.lib.recfunctions. structured_to_unstructured which is a safer and more efficient alternative for users who wish to convert structured arrays to unstructured arrays, as the view above is often indeded to do.
+This function allows safe conversion to an unstructured type taking into account padding, often avoids a copy, and also casts the datatypes as needed, unlike the view.
 Code such as:

+'''

 b = np.zeros(3, dtype=[('x', 'f4'), ('y', 'f4'), ('z', 'f4')])

 b[['x', 'z']].view('f4')

 array([0., 0., 0., 0., 0., 0., 0., 0., 0.], dtype=float32)

+'''

 can be made safer by replacing with:

-'''